 - Exploiting vulnerabilities

-- Social Engineering and Identity Theft (Fake emails, fake phone conversions using data obtained from Internet, to get more information about you and your bank, cards, etc.)
+- Social Engineering and Identity Theft (Fake emails, fake phone conversions using data obtained from the Internet, to get more information about you and your bank, cards, etc.)

 We will read more about this in our next post on Types of Cybercrime.